Pabi235/ML-code/Udacity/CollaborationAndCompetition/README.md

 ### Instructions
-Run file `Tennis.ipynb` to run the agent.
+Run file `TennisCollaborationAndCompetition.ipynb` in a Jupyter notebook/lab to train the agent.

 ### Files
 * `TennisCollaborationAndCompetition.ipynb` Instantiates the tennis environment, implements DDPG agents with two options